KingfuChan/MTEPlugin-for-EuroScope/README.md

 ## Custom Cursor Settings

-You may turn the default mouse arrow to a cross to simulate real-world radar screens.
+You may turn the default mouse arrow into a cross to simulate real-world radar screens.

 Enter **.MTEP CURSOR ON** (case-insensitive) in your command line at the bottom of the screen to activate the cursor feature.

 Enter **".MTEP CURSOR OFF** to de-activate.

 This setting will be saved in your EuroScope plugin settings.